 Can Solar Inverter Noise Affect Other Appliances?

+In some cases, yes.
 If the noise is caused by electrical harmonics or grounding issues, it may also lead to:

 - Flickering lights